Russian interference in the 2016 United States elections: Vladimir Putin

 American intelligence agencies concluded that Russian president Vladimir Putin personally ordered the covert operation, code named Project Lakhta, while Putin denied the allegations.
 At the 2018 Helsinki summit, Putin said that he wanted Trump to win because he talked about normalizing the U.S.–Russia relationship.

-In December 2016, two unidentified senior intelligence officials told several U.S. news media outlets (Note: Similar reports were published by ABC News, CBS News, NBC News, and Reuters.)

-that they were highly confident that the operation to interfere in the 2016 presidential election was personally directed by Vladimir Putin.

-Under Putin's direction, the goals of the operation are reported to have evolved from first undermining American trust in their own democracy to undermining Clinton's campaign, and by the fall of 2016 to directly helping Trump's campaign, possibly because Putin believed Trump would ease economic sanctions.
+In December 2016, two unidentified senior intelligence officials told several U.S. news media outlets (Note: Similar reports were published by ABC News, CBS News, NBC News, and Reuters.) that they were highly confident that the operation to interfere in the 2016 presidential election was personally directed by Vladimir Putin.
+Under Putin's direction, the goals of the operation are reported to have evolved from first undermining American trust in their own democracy to undermining Hillary Clinton's campaign, and by the fall of 2016 to directly helping Trump's campaign, possibly because Putin believed Trump would ease various sanctions against Russia.
 Her presidential campaign's Russia policy advisor was Richard Lourie.

 The officials believe Putin became personally involved after Russia accessed the DNC computers, because such an operation would require high-level government approval.
 White House press secretary Josh Earnest and Obama foreign policy advisor and speechwriter Ben Rhodes agreed with this assessment, with Rhodes saying operations of this magnitude required Putin's consent.

 The Russian election interference operation was code named "Project Lakhta" and ordered directly by Putin.
+The CIA had been told by an agent it had recruited years ago.
+Oleg Smolenkov was a longtime aide to Yuri Ushakov and smuggled out of Russia by the CIA in 2017.
 Putin, when asked if he wanted "President Trump to win the election", replied: "Yes, I did.
 Yes, I did.
 Because he talked about bringing the U.S.-Russia relationship back to normal."
 This was not a mere wish, as the Kremlin papers revealed that in January 2016, Putin authorized intensive measures to make sure Trump was elected.